-President, Chief Executive Officer And Director
+President, Chief Executive Officer and Director

 Chief Financial Officer

-Executive Vice President And General Counsel
+Executive Vice President and General Counsel

-Executive Vice President, U.S. Sales
+Executive Vice President, Global Sales

 Before joining HMH, Lee served as Senior Vice President of sales for Monster’s Government Solutions sector.
 While at Monster, Lee built a dedicated sales team that addressed workforce and economic development in regional economies, and also drove change management and new strategy development sales and system integration partnerships.
 Prior to Monster, Lee served as General Manager, Government Sales and Consulting Services for Microsoft.
 In this role, Lee led the development of Microsoft’s strategic approach to state and local governments including the development of go-to-market strategies.
 Lee currently serves on the board of Innovate Education, a national organization focused on STEM education.